BradleyBoutcher/BradleyBoutcher/README.md

 he / him / his

 ### $ where_are_you
-Bradley is currently a Software Engineer at Cyberark,
+Bradley is currently a Software Engineer at DraftKings,
-building the latest-and-greatest tools with the Community & Integrations Team 🧰
+building the latest-and-greatest tools with the Payments & Withdrawals Team 💸

 ### $ what current_projects
 I’m currently working on open-source integrations for projects like